EU fees for 2021/22 are €15,456.

 The second instalment is due the following January.

 In addition to the course fee, all students are required to pay a Healthcare Screening cost of €290 in Year 1.
-This covers all immunisations across the four years of the programme.
+This covers all immunisations and health screening across the four years of the programme.

-Students are also required to purchase an iPad mini for use throughout the programme (including clinical years).
+Students are also required to have use of a laptop and mobile device (i.e. iPad/tablet).
+Students can purchase an iPad for use through the programme (including clinical years) directly from the School.
 The cost is in the region of €600.
-Further information here for AY19/20 intake.
-Updated information for AY20/21 to follow.
+Further information on how to purchase here for AY21/22 intake.
+The School also offers the option of configuring a student's own iPad specifically for the programme.
+Details can be found here.

 The School of Medicine strongly recommends that applicants undertake appropriate financial planning before making an application to our LM101 course.
 The University has worked closely with the Bank of Ireland to develop a comprehensive Tailored Financial Package for medical students of the School of Medicine.
 The package includes consideration of lending to cover course fees and maintenance costs.
 An application for either fees or maintenance does not constitute an offer.
 Lending criteria and terms and conditions apply and each application is individually assessed.
 The Bank of Ireland operates a branch on campus within the Stables complex, and staff would be happy to advise prospective applicants in advance of their application.
 Contact details may be found on their information sheet.